Dear Members,

 Management Discussion and Analysis Report.

-create an enabling environent to enhance the efficiency of the organization.
-The aim is to
+to create an enabling environment to enhance the efficiency of the organization.
+The aim

-encourage the employees to perform their best ability by a system of proper placements and
+is to encourage the employees to perform their best ability by a system of proper

-incentives, while creating an atmosphere of trust and a feeling that the organization
+placements and incentives, while creating an atmosphere of trust and a feeling that the

-cares about the wellbeing and personal aspirations of the staff.
-This helps align personal
+organization cares about the wellbeing and personal aspirations of the staff.
+This helps

-aspirations with professional goals and enhances efficiency.
-The Company runs multiple
+align personal aspirations with professional goals and enhances efficiency.
+The Company

-benefit schemes for its employees like Provident Fund, gratuity, pension, medical
+runs multiple benefit schemes for its employees like Provident Fund, gratuity, pension,

-benefits, contributory pension scheme, concessional interest rates on loans, scholarships
+medical benefits, contributory pension scheme, concessional interest rates on loans,

-of child labour, forced labour or involuntary labour, An independent Internal Complaint
+engagement of child labour, forced labour or involuntary labour.
+An independent Internal

 appropriately handle complaints of sexual harassment at work places.
 The Company refrains